 Childhood cancer places a heavy financial burden on families.
 In many cases, one parent must reduce work hours or even give up employment completely to care for a critically ill child.
 At the same time, the family’s expenses skyrocket due to medical and pharmacy co-pays; costs for travel, parking and meals at hospitals; and increased daycare costs for siblings.
 To help meet these needs, DC Candlelighters offers financial assistance to families of children in treatment for cancer.

 Growing Hope and DC Candlelighters Childhood Cancer Foundation 2018 – Combined Survivor Scholarship

 DC Candlelighters and Growing Hope are teaming up to offer scholarships to childhood cancer survivors in the DC Metro area aged 17 to 30, to help with the costs of college or technical or vocational school.
-Our 2018 scholarship applications will be available next year.

 The Rachel Crossett Memorial Scholarship